readium/go-toolkit/README.md

 ##Usage

-By default the server will use EPUB files included in the root directory.
+By default the server will use EPUB files included in the books directory.

+For local usage or dev use the parameters dev to bind the server in http mode on port 8080

 ##Live Demo